- An identity "crisis" may occur at any time in one's adult years when faced with a challenge to one's sense of self.

 Combining the high and low points on each dimension, we arrive at four identity statuses.
 People high on the commitment and exploration dimension are the traditional "identity achieved."
 At the opposite pole on both dimensions, people low in commitment and exploration fit Erikson's criteria for "identity diffused."
 People high on exploration but low on commitment are in a category that Marcia called "moratorium."
 This means that they have placed a hold on making the major decisions in their lives.
 They're thinking hard about what they want to do but aren't ready to commit.
 The final category applies to people who are low on exploration and high on commitment.
 In other words, they have a firm sense of self but they never went through a serious process of questioning their commitments.
 Marcia calls these "foreclosed"; in other words, they have closed off any serious contemplation of what they really want out of life.

 The most favorable status for people to have in terms of adjustment is identity achieved.
 People who are in the moratorium category, at least during adolescence, will be the most likely to fit the classic image of the rebellious teen.
 The identity diffuse can also experience difficulties because they tend to float and may be led astray and into high-risk behaviors.
-The foreclosed group are perhaps the most interesting, however.
+The foreclosed group is perhaps the most interesting, however.
 Their commitments most likely coincided closely with the expectations their parents had for them.
 These are the teens most likely to enter the family business or profession and follow the values that fit closely with those of their parents.
 The problem for them is that without an actual period of exploring their own commitments, they may find themselves in mid-life to regret those decisions that did not match their true, inner needs.

 The identity statuses were originally meant to apply to adolescents but later researchers have extended them to the adult years.
 In looking at adults, though, the natural question to ask is whether an identity exploration in adolescence is enough to keep people optimally adapted in adulthood.
 Several identity researchers, including me, examined the commitment and exploration dimensions as continuous developmental processes that can carry on throughout life.
 Just because you experienced a period of identity exploration as a teen doesn't mean that you are set for life.
 It's healthy to keep exploring your values, roles, and sense of self regardless of your age.